starship/starship/docs/pt-BR/config/README.md

 ## Terraform

-O módulo `terraform` exibe o [Terraform workspace](https://www.terraform.io/docs/language/state/workspaces.html) selecionado e sua versão.
+The `terraform` module shows the currently selected [Terraform workspace](https://www.terraform.io/docs/language/state/workspaces.html) and version.

 ::: tip

-Por padrão a versão do Terraform não é exibida, desde que é lento recuperar a versão atual quando muitos plugins estão em uso.
-Se você deseja habilitar,, [Siga o exemplo abaixo](#with-terraform-version).
+By default the Terraform version is not shown, since this is slow for current versions of Terraform when a lot of plugins are in use.
+If you still want to enable it, [follow the example shown below](#with-terraform-version).

 :::

 Por padrão o módulo vai exibir se uma das condições a seguir for atendida:

-- O diretório atual tenha uma pasta `.terraform`
+- The current directory contains a `.terraform` folder
-- O diretório atual tenha arquivos com as extensões `.tf`, `.tfplan` or `.tfstate`
+- Current directory contains a file with the `.tf`, `.tfplan` or `.tfstate` extensions

 ### Opções